antoineboquet/greek-conversion/README.md

 ### Summary

-You can also use the **`GreekString`** object if you want to manage several representations of a greek string.
+You can use the **`GreekString`** object if you want to manage several representations of a greek string.

 As multiple conversions can be destructive (see [limitations](#limitations)), <abbr title="Object-Oriented Programming">OOP</abbr> helps you to keep multiple representations of a greek string in memory without doing multiple potentialy-destructive conversions or creating a lot of variables.
 Conversions are made only as necessary.